 You might feel like you’re missing out on the full Peloton experience if you opt for a Peloton bike alternative.
-If having the bike is the only way to feel fully committed to the Peloton community, then being an app-only subscriber might not be right for you.
+If having the bike is the only way to feel fully committed to the Peloton community and your fitness goals, then being an app-only subscriber might not be right for you.
 For me, I don’t feel like I’m missing out.
 I get the same classes, same community, and nearly the same experience.

 Cheaper Peloton alternative: My bike & home setup

 So let’s talk about my home setup.
 I cycle out in my garage and bought a used commercial BodyBike from a private seller for 350 euros.
 He’d gotten it from a gym that was upgrading its equipment.
 The frame and flywheel are still in excellent shape despite a few corroded areas that show its wear and tear.

 I know of people like me who buy affordable used bikes and those who get top of the line brand-new commercial grade bikes and regardless of what we ride on, we all enjoy the experience and get a great workout.
 So what I’m saying is, there’s no one way to do the home experience.
 You have to do what feels right for you.